At Conspire, we guide you through an art making process that calms the nervous system, opens the mind, and connects you to yourself.

 To those who have conspired with us, we give thanks.

-The creative inquiry process comes to us through Rabbi Adina Allen and the Jewish Studio Project.
+The creative inquiry process comes to us through Rabbi Adina Allen and the Jewish Studio Project and through Pat B. Allen.

 Rabbi Allen created the Jewish Studio Process as a methodology for bringing traditional Jewish wisdom traditions out of a purely intellectual domain and into a place that allows for more spacious, embodied, and intuitive modes of knowing.